emmanuelonah/heycater-menu/client/README.md

 - Local CI:  for the local CI we use git hooks/husky

-- Remote CI: For the remote CI we use git action.
-Note: the pipe may fail because it requires me to pay for private mode but when made public, it will pass
+- Remote CI: For the remote CI we use git action

 ### Test

-- React Test Library: we use React testing library for the UI test
+- React-test-library: we use React testing library for the UI test
 - Jest: we use jest for non-UI test
 - Cypress: we use cypress for the e2e test